Welcome to project management certification, PMP, Program Management, Agile, Business Analysis, Professional Scheduling and other related training

 Project Management Training - Doing the Project Assessment

-SmartPath LLC training programs for project managers includes in detail the process of “Review Sow” to assess a project.
+SmartPath LLC training classes for project managers includes in detail the process of “Review Sow” to assess a project and other important start up processes.
 SmartPath LLC trained project managers are well versed in project assessment and they learn various tools and techniques in assessing projects.

 * "Provider is a member of PMI's R.E.P.
 Program and PMI does not specifically endorse, approve, or warrant R.E.Ps products, courses, publications or services."

 PMI, PMP, CAPM, PMI-ACP, PMI-SP, PMI-PBA, PgMP, PfMP, PMI, PMI Registered Education Provider Logo, and PMBOK, are the registered marks of the Project Management Institute, Inc.